alukach/unofficial-guide-to-canadian-immigration/index.md

 If you notice any mistakes or bad links, feel free to either email me at the address at the bottom of this document or, if you're git/jekyll savvy, make an issue or pull-request to the [github repo](https://github.com/alukach/canada-immigration-tips/).

+_Disclaimer: I am not a lawyer or an official of either the US or Canadian government.
+Take any advice with caution.
+Be sure to do your due dilligence through researching the Canadian guidelines before submitting any applications or paying any fees._

 # Family Sponsorship

 ## [General Steps](http://www.cic.gc.ca/english/immigrate/sponsor/spouse-apply-how.asp#step1)